redsanket/spark/external/spark/guide/pyspark_with_python.rst

 - Type in where you put it in hdfs, ``hdfs:///user/myuser/python27sitepackages.tgz``
 - Hit the "Recreate" button

-For using it on Jupyter:
+For using it on Jupyter

 - use the %%configure option with jupyter to send it as an archive, see: https://jetblue-jupyter.blue.ygrid.yahoo.com:9999/nb/notebooks/projects/jupyter/demo/samples/Jupyter_Reference__Magics.ipynb